Buying a car

-There are a bunch of different factors used to work out how much you’ll need to pay for your car insurance premium.
-A couple that might affect you as a senior driver include:
+Numerous factors are used to determine how much your car insurance premium will be.
+A couple that might affect you as a senior driver can include:

-- Where you park your car.
-If you keep your car stored away in a secured, locked garage, this usually reduces the risk of theft, vandalism, flood or storm damage – which may be reflected in your premium amount.
+Keeping your car stored away in a secured, locked garage usually reduces the risk of theft, vandalism, flood or storm damage – which may be reflected in your premium amount.

 Insurance is issued by AAI Limited ABN 48 005 297 807 trading as Suncorp Insurance.
-Information provided is general advice only and has been prepared without taking into account any person's particular objectives, financial situation or needs so you should consider whether it is appropriate for you before acting on it.
-Please read the relevant Product Disclosure Statement before making any decision regarding this product.
 This advice has been prepared without taking into account your particular objectives, financial situation or needs, so you should consider whether it is appropriate for you before acting on it.
-Terms and conditions for coverage apply.
+Please read the relevant Product Disclosure Statement before making a decision regarding Suncorp Car Insurance.
+The Target Market Determination is also available.

 The information is intended to be of general nature only.
 Subject to any rights you may have under any law (including the Australian Consumer Law), we do not accept any legal responsibility for any loss or damage, including loss of business or profits or any other indirect loss, incurred as a result of reliance upon the information.
 Please make your own enquiries.